Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 - Stroke Rehabilitation – Strives to aid adults in reclaiming as much self-dependence as feasible through re-educating daily tasks.

-- Traumatic Brain Injury (TBI) – Assists patients in recuperating cognitive functions and adapting to novel methods of task execution.
+- Traumatic Brain Injury (TBI) – Assists patients in recuperating cognitive functions and adapting to novel task execution methods.

 - Sensory Processing Disorders: Provides strategies for effectively managing sensitivities and seeking appropriate sensory experiences.